2006 protests in Hungary: Other countries

-Day 4: Thursday, September 21, 2006
+September 21

 Budapest

 Peaceful demonstration went on, but people showed markedly less interest.
 The main opposition party, Fidesz has cancelled its planned rally previously announced for September 23, due to warnings of a possible attack.
 The demonstrators of Kossuth Square still lacked any serious political support.
 Police issued arrest warrants against several football ultras and other presumed troublemakers.

 A leader of a right-wing extremist demonstrator group announced in a local cable TV that he would take full responsibility for any future violence but his group planned no more attacks against the media.)

 The day and night were quiet overall, but arson was reported when a district office of the Hungarian Socialist Party was set ablaze in Újpest (a district of Budapest).
 It was quickly extinguished.

-Other cities

-Peaceful demonstrations continued all over the country.

-Day 5: Friday, September 22, 2006
+September 22

 Budapest

 The day passed peacefully.
 The Kossuth Square demonstration carried on, with 10,000 demonstrators in the evening, and featured several speeches.
 The demonstration was very well supported with food and on-location made meals.
 The Parliament-outsider right-wing Hungarian Justice and Life Party held its peaceful, speech-oriented rally under heavy police presence.
 Police leaders announced that they will maintain their alert at the same level as that of the previous days.

 Prime Minister Ferenc Gyurcsány made his official trip to Berlin, Germany today.
 He visited the X. International Bertelsmann Forum 2006 of the Bertelsmann Stiftung where he also met the German Chancellor Angela Merkel.
 After the meeting Gyurcsány claimed that Merkel found his leaked speech to be brave.
 Later the Chancellor's office denied even mentioning the word "brave".